jessicaguo/fluorcam_processing/README.md

 6. Move a Fluorcam file (.txt) into `data_raw/`; rename if needed.
 I recommend keeping the YYYYMMDD as the first part of the file name so files will be chronologically ordered.

+7. Move the accompanying well labels file (.csv) into `data_labels/`; provide with the identical file name as the Fluorcam .txt.
+The initial column should be labeled `well` and consist of wells from A1, A2, ...
+H3 (n = 45).
+One or more additional custom columns can be specified, e.g., `site`, `species `, `sampleID`, etc.

 7. Run the remainder of `workflow.R`.
 When complete, `data_processed/` should contain one folder and one .csv file of the same name as the `data_raw/` input:

     -   The folder will contain a .png image for each well location (A1,A2, ...
 H4,) plotting the raw and fitted data with thermal limits (Tcrit, T50, Tmax).